 Students focus on creating characters and presenting themselves confidently on stage.
 They study Greek Theatre and the course culminates in a production of a short play in which the whole year group participates.

 Students work on improvisation, the acting space and stage layout, poetry and choral speaking.
 They study Victorian melodrama and look at the difference between naturalistic and non-naturalistic theatre.

 Students work on structuring a dramatic sequence and creating tension; analysing and performing monologues; performing scripted non-naturalistic excerpts from a variety of plays.
 Mask work is in the context of Commedia dell’Arte.

 Between a third and a half of the year group take GCSE Drama.
 The school follows the AQA specification, which combines practical and written work to provide an academically rigorous course.
 Frequent theatre visits and student performances are an integral part of the course.

 There is always an opportunity for any pupil in any year group to take part in a performance.
 Year 7 pupils stage a production as part of their course and there are frequent Performing Arts Evenings to which pupils may contribute all manner of sketches, monologues, group or individual, serious and comic pieces.
 GCSE Drama students give regular performances of work in progress in addition to their assessed examination work.

 Theatre Visits and Workshops

 The Drama and English departments work together to provide a busy programme of visits by theatre companies to the school and trips to local and London theatres for all year groups.
-Recent favourites have been The Woman in Black, The 39 Steps, War Horse, Much Ado About Nothing and Noises Off to name but a few.
+Recent favourites have been The Woman in Black, Much Ado About Nothing and A Midsummer Night's Dream to name but a few.
 Links have been established with Rupert Mason who performs Gothic Tales and First World War Poetry, and Splendid Theatre Productions who give inspiring performances and lively workshops.